HiIAmTzeKean/HiIAmTzeKean/README.md

 ## Hobbies

-It goes without saying that coding is one of the activities I enjoy, here are some of my other hobbies.
+It goes without saying that coding is one of the activities I enjoy.
+Here are some of my other hobbies.
 Cycling
 Running
 Reading novels